ssantichaivekin/chem-calculator/README.md

 According to https://en.wikipedia.org/wiki/Glucose, the ΔfHo298 of glucose is -1271.00 kJ/mol
 -1271.0 # return
 ```

+Note that these methods return numbers so you can add, subtract, multiply or do anything
+to it as normal.

 ## What is going on behind the scene?